- Location: Georgia

 Title and Registration Procedure

-You'll need to provide a copy of the manufacturer's certificate of origin or a current title signed over to you, and then Form T-22B, Certificate of Inspection when a designated agent or law enforcement office inspects the vehicle.
+You'll need to provide a copy of the manufacturer's certificate of origin or a current title signed over to you, and then Certification of Inspection by a Duly Constituted Georgia Law Enforcement Officer (Form T-22B) when a designated agent or law enforcement office inspects the vehicle.

 Your street-legal scooter will be treated much like a motorcycle during the registration process.
 The cost of a motorcycle tag is $20, plus any taxes and fees due at the time of registration.